What Is A Mass Tort?

 In the case of a car accident, a personal injury lawsuit will proceed through the standard legal processes, often ending in a settlement or verdict.
 But what if you have thousands of lawsuits seeking to recover damages for the same injury?
 If every case in a mass tort was handled individually like a single incident personal injury case, our court systems would quickly become clogged and very few people would ever see a resolution.

-Mass torts operate differently to provide efficiency to plaintiffs.
-The presiding judge over a mass tort docket selects multiple bellwether cases for trial to represent the issue at hand, which showcases how a jury will decide liability and applicable damages.
+Large cases like this operate differently to provide efficiency to plaintiffs.
+The presiding judge over a tort docket selects multiple bellwether cases for trial to represent the issue at hand, which showcases how a jury will decide liability and applicable damages.
 These trials often encourage parties to enter settlement negotiations with all of the plaintiffs, not just the cases brought to trial.
 This allows resolution much more quickly than handling the cases on an individual basis.

 Have More Questions About Mass Torts?